2kays/YOLOLISP/README.md

 An s-expression based syntax for [Starbase](https://www.starbasegame.com)'s [YOLOL programming language](https://wiki.starbasegame.com/index.php/YOLOL).

-Implementation is an compiler for YOLOLISP, targeting YOLOL.
+Implementation is a compiler for YOLOLISP, targeting YOLOL.

 Written in Emacs Lisp (...I was too lazy to set up a Common Lisp environment)